You have returned to the top of the page and may restart browsing.

 First Year

-• Develop attention to detail, time management skills, and the ability to meet deadlines.
+• Develop attention to detail, time management skills, the ability to meet deadlines, good teamwork, and communication skills.

 • Take ME 135: Engineering Graphics and Communication - Teaches essential skills like 2D and 3D technical drawing, freehand sketching, and crucial Computer-Aided Design (CAD) software proficiency.
 Establishes the universal language for communicating designs and prepares students for subsequent engineering coursework.